Home > Recipes > Miracle Potassium Broth recipe

 1/2 bunch broccoli

-Add water to cover the vegetables and simmer with lid on for 30 minutes.
+Cut veggies to large bite size.
+Add filtered or bottled water to cover the vegetables, bring to a boil and then simmer with lid on for 30 minutes.
+The vegetables should be firm, but not mushy.

-Remove from heat and serve hot or store in the refrigerator or freeze for later.
-Also tastes excellent served cold.
+Remove from heat and serve hot with Bragg Liquid Aminos and black pepper to taste (approx 1 tbsp) per bowl, or store in the refrigerator or freeze for later.
+We also think it also tastes excellent served cold.

-If desired, you can pour into a blender, add two teaspoons Bragg Liquid Aminos and puree.
+If desired, you can pour into a blender and puree for a creamy texture.
 You can then freeze single servings, or even pour into an ice cube tray and reheat as desired.

 How much of the Potassium Soup do you take?
 And, how frequently?
 Thanks in advance for your reply.